Textualize/textual/docs/guide/styles.md

 #### Auto dimensions

-In practice, we generally want the size of a widget to adapt to it's content, which we can do by setting a dimension to `"auto"`.
+In practice, we generally want the size of a widget to adapt to its content, which we can do by setting a dimension to `"auto"`.

 Let's set the height to auto and see what happens.